 If you’re uncomfortable telling him you’re pregnant, we can help you.
 We can help you find the words, or we can notify him of your pregnancy and adoption plans entirely.

 Some women bring their baby’s father into the adoption process and work together to pick an adoptive family.
-You can learn more about this option in our post, Adoption Truth: Birth Fathers Can Have Part in Open Adoption Too.
+You can learn more about this option in our post, 4 Ways the Birth Father Can Support Your Adoption.

 3. Allows Your Child to Know Their Birth Father